KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 ## The far far future

 Many modern programming languages have a feature called dynamic typing.
-Dynamic typing allows you to change and look up the type of a variable at runtime.
+Dynamic typing means that the type of a variable can change at runtime.
-This allows you, the programmer, to remove type hints from your code.
-While this reduces the learning-curve for any given language, it also means you now have to trust yourself and other people to always use the correct types.
+While this reduces the learning-curve for new programmers, it also means that you now have to trust yourself and other people to always use the correct types.

 ```javascript
 // Initialize the variable a with type string